-In 1991, the brand came to be associated with Prime Minister John Major, who was seen dining at one while on his way to a speech and reportedly visited regularly.
+In 1991, the brand came to be associated with then-Prime Minister John Major, who was seen dining at one while on his way to a speech and reportedly visited regularly.

 Michael Pickard was later joined by former Trust Houses colleague Allen Jones, who had previously set up Welcome Break Family Restaurant.
 By 1978 those restaurants had all either been sold or re-branded as Happy Eater, with the Welcome Break name retained for a future venture.